davide/p2p-fetch/README.md

  * DB_NAME (default is 'p2p-fetch'): the name of the browser database where the offline data will be stored
  * TIMEOUT (default is 5000): how many miliseconds to wait for the response from the P2P database before going online for the data
  * SERVER: the server supporting the P2P database
+ * FORCE_P2P: (default is '') debug variable *read from the URL search parameters* that forces `p2p-fetch` to operate only with p2p data
+ * LOG_LEVEL: (default is 0, highest value is 4) debug variable *read from the URL search parameters* that controls the logging of the `p2p-fetch` underlying activities.

 ## Building